1. The Future of Web Design is Simplicity

 6. Microinteractions will Increase Engagement

 Carrie Cousins, a great freelance designer has a theory.
 She says that thanks to all of our digital devices, visiting the web is more than just a reading experience.
-Interfaces are essential parts of our daily lives, and what makes them work are constant feedback loops.
-These microinteractions — from setting an alarm to toggling a bluetooth device off or on – are what keep users connected to the design.
-They must be sharp, precise and do exactly what the user expects (and when they expect it) to make user interfaces engaging on any device.
-The success of integrated microinteractions will make or break almost any design.
+Interfaces are essential parts of our daily lives, and what makes them work is constant feedback loops.
+These micro-interactions — from setting an alarm to toggling a Bluetooth device off or on – are what keep users connected to the design.
+They must be sharp, precise, and do exactly what the user expects (and when they expect it) to make user interfaces engaging on any device.
+The success of integrated micro-interactions will make or break almost any design.

 7. Interactive Email & Embracing Scroll will Dominate Email

-Jackie Roberts from the Envato shares that gone are the days where your most important content had to be included “above the fold” to maximise engagement.
-With a majority of recipients now opening on mobile and increased client support, scroll will be embraced and drive use of innovative interactive elements, like parallax.
+Jackie Roberts from the Envato shares that gone is the days where your most important content had to be included “above the fold” to maximize engagement.
+With a majority of recipients now opening on mobile and increased client support, the scroll will be embraced and drive the use of innovative interactive elements, like parallax.
 Marketers are always looking for ways to make their emails stand out.
 So in 2017, we’ll see more and more experimentation with interactivity and long-scroll content.